Weiran-Xiong/weiran-xiong.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-I am Weiran Xiong, an M.Phil. student in Mathematics at the [Research Institute of Intelligent Complex Systems](https://iics.fudan.edu.cn/_s599/ywb/main.psp), [Fudan University](https://www.fudan.edu.cn/en/).
+I am Weiran Xiong, an M.Phil. student in Applied Mathematics at the [Research Institute of Intelligent Complex Systems](https://iics.fudan.edu.cn/_s599/ywb/main.psp), [Fudan University](https://www.fudan.edu.cn/en/).
 I am delighted to study and conduct my research under the supervision of Prof. [Yunzhang Li](https://faculty.fudan.edu.cn/li_yunzhang/zh_CN/index/665374/list/index.htm), and with the [School of Mathematical Sciences](https://math.fudan.edu.cn/mathen/main.htm).
 Before that, I earned a dual B.S. degree in Mathematics and Economics from [Sichuan University](https://en.scu.edu.cn/), graduating with honors from a Specialized Class jointly cultivated by the School of Mathematics and the School of Economics.

 My research interests include:
 - Mathematical Finance